Psychopathography of Adolf Hitler: Norbert Bromberg, Verna Volz Small (1983)

-Another Hitler pathography was submitted in 1983 by the New York psychoanalyst Norbert Bromberg (Albert Einstein College of Medicine) and the writer Verna Volz Small.
+Another Hitler pathography was submitted in 1983 by New York psychoanalyst Norbert Bromberg (Albert Einstein College of Medicine) and writer Verna Volz Small.
 In this book, Hitler's Psychopathology, Bromberg and Small argue that many of Hitler's personal self-manifestations and actions were to be regarded as an expression of a serious personality disorder.
-On examination of his family background, his childhood and youth and of his behavior as an adult, as a politician and ruler, they found many clues that Hitler was in line both with the symptoms of a narcissistic personality disorder and of a borderline personality disorder (see also below).
-Bromberg and Small's work has been criticized for the unreliable sources that it is based on, and for its speculative treatment of Hitler's presumed homosexuality.
+On examination of his family background, his childhood and youth, and of his behaviour as an adult, politician, and ruler, they found many clues that Hitler was in line both with the symptoms of narcissistic personality disorder and of borderline personality disorder (see also below).
+Bromberg and Small's work has been criticised for the unreliable sources that it is based on, and for its speculative treatment of Hitler's presumed homosexuality.
 (See also: Sexuality of Adolf Hitler, The Pink Swastika.)

 The opinion that Hitler had narcissistic personality disorder was not new; Alfred Sleigh had already represented it in 1966.

 Béla Grunberger, Pierre Dessuant (1997)

-The French psychoanalyst Béla Grunberger and Pierre Dessuant have included a section about Hitler into their 1997 book Narcissisme, christianisme, antisémitisme.
-Like Fromm, Bromberg and Small, they were particularly interested in Hitler's narcissism, which they tried to trace by a detailed interpretation of Hitler's alleged sexual practices and constipation problems.
-Waite's view partially corresponds with that of the Vienna psychiatrist and Buchenwald survivor Ernest A. Rappaport, who already in 1975 had called Hitler an "ambulatory schizophrenic".
+French psychoanalyst Béla Grunberger and Pierre Dessuant have included a section about Hitler into their 1997 book Narcissisme, christianisme, antisémitisme.
+Like Fromm, Bromberg, and Small, they were particularly interested in Hitler's narcissism, which they tried to trace by a detailed interpretation of Hitler's alleged sexual practices and constipation problems.

+George Victor (1999)

+Psychotherapist George Victor had special interest in Hitler's antisemitism.
+In his 1999 book Hitler: The Pathology of Evil, he assumed that Hitler was not only obsessed with a hatred of Jews, but with self-hatred, too, and that he had a serious (borderline) personality disorder.
+Victor found that all these problems had their origin in the abuse that he experienced as a child by his father – who, as he believed, was of Jewish descent.
+(See also Alois Hitler#Biological father.)

+Post-traumatic stress disorder

+Although it is generally undisputed that Hitler had formative experiences as a frontline soldier in World War I, only in the early 2000s did psychologists come up with the consideration that at least some of his psychopathology may be attributed to war trauma.

+Theodore Dorpat (2003)

+In 2003, Theodore Dorpat, a resident psychiatrist in Seattle, published his book Wounded Monster in which he credited Hitler with complex post-traumatic stress disorder.
+He assumed that Hitler not only experienced war trauma, but – due to physical and mental abuse by Hitler's father and the parental failure of his depressed mother – chronic childhood trauma, as well.
+Dorpat is convinced that Hitler showed signs of this disturbance at the age of 11.
+According to Dorpat, many of Hitler's personality traits – such as his volatility, his malice, the sadomasochistic nature of his relationships, his human indifference, and his avoidance of shame – can be traced back to trauma.

+In the same year, above-mentioned German psychologist Manfred Koch-Hillebrecht had come forward with the assumption that Hitler had post-traumatic stress disorder from his war experiences.